 Sure, we can practice along with recordings at home all we like, but when it comes to this style of music, it’s really all about the live aspect.
 Unless you already have connections to DJs or club promoters, getting yourself and your sax in the DJ booth comes down to the age-old art of networking.

-The first and most obvious way is to hit Google and type in the name of your city followed by “house music” or “downtempo” or whichever style DJ you’d like to meet.
+You can also always hit Google and type in the name of your city followed by “house music” or “downtempo” or whichever style DJ you’d like to meet.

 The results should net you some names in your town.
 I’d browse through them to see which ones of them have gig dates listed on their profile, and if they have dates listed or seem like they spin live a decent amount, check their music out (many DJs produce their own music or at least post samples of their DJ mixes).